 Furthermore, another study has revealed the size of a person’s hippocampus may indicate their susceptibility to PTSD.
 Columbia University researchers have found patients with smaller hippocampi have a higher tendency toward the disorder, and are less likely to respond to certain treatments, such as exposure therapy.

 Meanwhile, one with a larger hippocampus will reflect lower levels of intensity from the disease.
 This discovery could mean screening processes to assist those at higher risk, prior to their exposure to PTSD-inducing situations.

 One major voice of integration of brain and mind perspectives is that of Louis Cozolino, whose book the Neuroscience of Psychotherapy offers a brilliant synthesis of where we are to date with applying the findings of neuroscience in how we work as psychotherapists.

 One shortcoming I note from Cozolino writings is very little with respect to brain injuries.
 We seem to still be at a very early stage of understanding the unique challenges working psychotherapeutically with individuals who have suffered injuries to brain in the traditional sense of biomechanical force damage.

 This is the first text of its kind to link neuroscience and therapy, which has been described as a must-have for all therapists.
 A revision of the best-selling mental health book, this groundbreaking text explores the recent revolution in psychotherapy that has brought an understanding of the social nature of people’s brains to a therapeutic context.
 Louis Cozolino is a master at synthesising neuroscientific information and demonstrating how it applies to psychotherapy practice.

-With books and research becoming more available, it is hoped that this will shed more lights on the link between PTSD and hippocampal atrophy.
+With books and research becoming more available, it is hoped that this will shed more light on the link between PTSD and hippocampal atrophy.